microsoft/WebTemplateStudio/mocks/materialui-multi-page/README.md

 │   ├── constants.js                - Defines the constants for the endpoints and port
 │   ├── sampleData.js               - Contains all sample text data for generate pages
 │   └── server.js                   - Configures Port and HTTP Server
-├── src                             - React front end
+├── src                             - React front-end
 │   ├── components                  - React components for each page
 │   ├── images                      - Default images
 │   ├── constants.js                - Contains constants for error messages and endpoints